nens/G4AW-lizard-client/G4AW-state-plan.md

 We keep the state as flat as possible, no or very few nested structures.
+However, because we use combinedReducer, everything is at least nested one level deep: the things in 'ui' will be handled by the ui reducer, et cetera.

 However, most objects will be retrieved by an asynchronous API call;
 they generally use the following structure: